adarsh-agrawal23/Elevator-Control-Design/README.md

 ##  Features

 - Supports customizable number of floors
-- FSM-based control logic for:
+- FSM-based control logic with inputs and outputs as:
-  - Floor selection
+  - Floor selection from both inside and outside elevator.
-  - Movement direction (up/down)
+  - Movement direction (up/down) using motor control.
-  - Door opening/closing
+  - Door opening/closing using door control.
-  - Idle state when no requests
+  - Going to **Idle** when no request.
-- Priority handling for current direction requests
-- Verilog testbench for validation
+- Verilog testbench for validation.
-- Simulated and verified with waveform analysis
+- Simulated results and detailed waveform analysis for verification.

 ---